baraarami/reading-notes/README.md

- For the someone who read this , hello , i'm hopeing that you're doing will   ! :smiling_face_with_three_hearts:

-My name is bara'a rami al-jahmani :blush: , i'm 22 years old , , a fresh graduated student from yarmouk university , my major was management information system , my grade when i gratuated was good .

-I've done a website using HTML ,css , and JS langueges , it's talking about marine life and how they live in thier , what they wearing , each color represint for any battalion , the typs of ships and which organisation they followes .

-My second project was my graduation project i've used visual basic to do it . it was talking about how to convert takeing attendance and absence manually to computarised way and attach an execuse why they absence .

- Today we will talk about
  # Growth Mindset  :brain: :nerd_face:

 The growth mindset can open pathways to more creativity and possibility , and enable the setting of higher goals and more achievement.